Private vs Agency Adoption

 - Private adoption is flexible, allowing both the adoptive parents and the birth parents to create the type of relationship and adoption they want – pre-birth as well as post-birth.

-- The parties are not required to subscribe to an agency’s philosophies of an adoption relationship.
+- The parties are not required to subscribe to an agency’s philosophy of an adoption relationship.

 - Private adoption invites the biological mother to personally select and meet the adoptive parents.
 Birth parents are empowered by selecting their child’s adoptive parents.

-- Private adoption allows adoptive parents to use their own initiative and enthusiasm to identify and meet an expectant mother, rather than wait for an adoption entity to do it for them.
+- Private adoption allows adoptive parents to use their own initiative and enthusiasm to identify and meet an expectant mother, rather than wait for an adoption agency to do it for them.

 As adoption and reproductive law attorneys, The Law Offices of Laurie B. Goldheim serve as a primary resource, counsel and partner to clients who seek to grow their families by contemporary means and methods, as recognized by the courts of New York and New Jersey.